 Hi @Errol1.
 Try leaving a Contact Sensor next to the Base Station with a new battery installed.
 After a few days, take note of the battery level and see if there is an improvement compared to before.
 If there is, then distance may be a factor and choosing a new location for your Range Extender or Base Station, may be the best option.

-Our support team is happy to assist further.
-Please give our support team a call at one of the numbers available here.
+If this concern persists, please follow up with our support team at one of the numbers available here so they can take a closer look and provide further assistance.
 If you are outside of the US, please visit here to see how to contact support.